abhis12github/Screen_Recorder_Chrome_Extension/README.md

 ## Future Aspects

 * Integration with Google drive to directly upload video to drive.
-* Export as GIF to export the recordingas a GIF file.
+* Export as GIF to export the recording as a GIF file.
 ## Authors

 - [Abhishek Anand](https://github.com/abhis12github)